 Here is another angle of the room from the kitchen.

-I felt like for a group of four you’d be pretty tight in a room with double beds.
+If you’re a group of four, you’ll want to consider a room with double beds.
 However, this room has many more amenities (and probably more space) than a value resort at Disney.

-That tray over the ottoman in the picture below came in handy.
-After a long day in the parks, I prefer to do my blogging from bed.
+In the picture below, you might notice a tray over the ottoman.
+This piece came in handy.
+After a long day in the parks, I prefer blogging from bed.

-If I had decided to eat at the table like a normal person, there was a convenient pull-out option underneath the desk.
-I was thinking this would be convenient for children.
-Only thing is, there was one desk chair.
+If I had decided to eat at the table like the average person, there was a convenient pull-out option underneath the desk.
+This setup is convenient for children.
+However, there was only one desk chair.

 Anyway, the bathroom was standard.